-I am really looking forward to doing science this year, which is sort of a first for me.
 I am not really a “science person”.
-However, I am excited that I have found a way to make science work for my STEM-less personality, haha!
-(STEM = science, technology, engineering, math).
-These are mostly geared toward my younger kids in preschool and lower elementary grades.
+However, I am excited to have found a way to make science work for my STEM-less personality, haha!
+(STEM = science, technology, engineering, math) by using a literature and arts approach!

-The Year At Maple Hill Farm is going to be a great way to study the seasons and animals with my younger kids.
+The Year At Maple Hill Farm a great way to study the seasons and animals with my younger kids.
 I love that it is all about farm life!
+We read the monthly description at the start of each new month and my children never tire of exploring the pictures of amazing artwork depicting farm life.

 Buddy Davis’ Amazing Adventures: Swamp Man! is a really great DVD about the swamp and the creatures that reside there.
 Buddy sings some original songs and points the viewers to our amazing Creator!
-We own 3 DVDs in this series and I also want to get his Alaska!
-DVD.
+His entire series is really good and we own most of them.

-Nature Journals will be a great way to let the kids record what they learn through pictures, art, and words.
-We will probably just use blank notebooks, but there are a lot of cute ready-made nature journals available to purchase.
-These are perfect for a Charlotte Mason homeschool method (a style I find myself becoming more and more drawn to through the years).
+Nature Journals are a great way to let the kids record what they learn through pictures, art, and words.
+We just use blank notebooks, but there are a lot of cute ready-made nature journals available to purchase.
+These are perfect for a Charlotte Mason homeschool method (a style I find me becoming more and more drawn to through the years).

-Draw Write Now Book 1: On the Farm, Kids and Critters, Storybook Characters is going to be perfect for centering our art lessons around animals!
-I also bought these handy art workbooks for the kids to draw and record their copywork.
+Draw Write Now Book 1: On the Farm, Kids and Critters, Storybook Characters is perfect for centering our art lessons around animals!
+We also use these handy art workbooks for the kids to draw and record their copywork.

 Mike’s Inspiration Station DVD series has several art lessons on drawing animals in various formats (cartoon, charcoal, pastels, watercolor, etc.).
 We own and love his entire 12-DVD series!